dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1673: Land ownership should align with societal contributions.
+### T1673: Land ownership should be based on societal contribution.

 |Support|
 |---|